mir-group/flare/docs/source/related.rst

-Ralated Work Using FLARE
+Applications of FLARE
 ========================

-If you use FLARE in your projects/papers, please let us know.
+If you use FLARE in your research, please let us know.
-We will list the tasks done by FLARE here.
+We will list the applications of FLARE here.